-Quick start for transitioning your Dynamics 365 for Customer Engagement apps web client application to Unified Interface
+Quick start for transitioning your legacy web client application to Unified Interface

 - Although not required, we recommend a non-production environment to test your application and ensure it does not impact your current deployment or development cycles.
 More information: Manage sandbox instances